The Rolleston's & the first subterranean ball at Welbeck Abbey

 Today's "Tale from Watnall Hall" looks at the evidence that suggests Lady Maud Rolleston (of Watnall Hall) was the first person to ever use the famous subterranean ballroom at Welbeck Abbey when she organised the Rufford Hunt Ball of 1891...

-The Hampshire Advertiser of November 28th 1891 has an intriguing article (below) about Colonel Rolleston of Watnall Hall and his time as Master of the prestigious Rufford Hunt.
-He had taken up the position two years earlier, moving from Watnall Hall to live at Edwinstowe at the heart of the Rufford Hunt's area.
+The Hampshire Advertiser of November 28th 1891 has an intriguing article (below) about Colonel Rolleston of Watnall Hall and his time as Master of the prestigious Rufford Hunt based at Welbeck Abbey.
+He had taken up the position two years earlier, moving from Watnall Hall to live at Edwinstowe in the heart of the Rufford Hunt's country in north Nottinghamshire.

-His life with the Rufford would take him up a step of the social ladder, rubbing shoulders with the Duke of Portland and moving in his esteemed circles.
-Royal visitors to Nottinghamshire often stayed with the Duke at Welbeck Abbey⁵ and anyone familiar with ITV's Downton Abbey will appreciate this social hierarchy and the importance that fox hunting and horse riding had within it.
+His life with the Rufford would reacquaint Rolleston with an old love rival, William Cavendish-Bentinck, the 6th Duke of Portland, owner of Welbeck Abbey and position him higher up the local social pecking order.
+Royal visitors to Nottinghamshire often stayed with the Duke at Welbeck⁵ and anyone familiar with ITV's Downton Abbey will appreciate this social hierarchy and the importance that fox hunting and horse riding had within it.

 The 1891 Rufford Hunt Ball at Welbeck Abbey's underground ballroom.